 Free tools include Google analytics, Facebook analytics and Twitter analytics.
 The analytics offered by the platforms are often useful for the measurement of effective call to actions.
 I still encounter businesses that say the time needed to manage social media does not justify the ROI.

 Selling, engagement, or brand recognition?

 There’s an ongoing discussion about using social media to sell vs using social media to engage, develop brand presence, and then grow loyalty.
 What’s your take on this discussion?
-Is the best use of social media somewhere in the middle, such as creating dialogues and, for example, helping customers with purchase decisions?

 Social media marketing calls this the 80/20 rule.
 In essence, the rule states that 80 percent of business interaction is to inform, entertain or otherwise build connection.
 While 20 percent is to promote and sell products and services.
 This rule is more of a guideline but it is very helpful in the distribution of quality content.
 Social media is often thought of as a supplemental component of customer service—and it is that.

 When we are putting out fires instead of acting off of strategy, we move with the crowd.
 When this happens we do a disservice to our consumers by giving them things they don’t need.
-Hence the lack of engagement and brand dissonance that if often seen on social.
+Hence the lack of engagement and brand dissonance that is often seen on social.

-There are many resources of curated content such as Facebook groups relevant to your industry, blogs, LinkedIn articles, and in-person experiences.
+There are many resources of curated content, such as Facebook groups relevant to your industry, blogs, LinkedIn articles, and in-person experiences.